ollie-nye/pushgateway-metrics/README.md

 like `http://pushgateway.local:9091`, without a trailing slash `<instance_name>` is what will appear on your metrics as the instance of the job `<job_name>` is what will appear on your metrics as the job or source

-## Running the tests

-Run `rspec` in the root of the project

-## Usage

-Require `pushgateway_metrics` gem

-Configure the gem using the configuration block above.
-Be sure not to include a trailing slash on the end of the hostname

 ### Helper method